rodneyshupe/Cookbook/Recipes/SoupsAndStews/JarLunchSoup.rst

 Directions
 ----------

-1. Divide chicken base, peas, onion, chicken, and noodles evenly between 4 resealable glass jars.
+1. Divide the chicken base, peas, onion, chicken, and noodles evenly between 4 resealable glass jars.
 Season lightly with salt and pepper.
-Divide dill between 4 small zip-lock bags and seal bags, squeezing out all of the air.
-Tuck bags into jars and seal.
+Divide the dill between 4 small zip-lock bags and seal them, squeezing out all of the air.
+   Tuck the bags into the jars and seal.
 Refrigerate for up to 4 days.
-2. When ready to serve, remove dill packet and add boiling water to the top of the jar.
-Seal jar and let sit 2 minutes.
-Open jar, stir in dill, and serve.
+2. When ready to serve, remove the dill packet and add boiling water to the top of the jar.
+Seal the jar and let it sit 2 minutes.
+Open the jar, stir in the dill, and serve.